Enoch79/alx-system_engineering-devops/0x01-shell_permissions/README.md

-switching the current user to the user betty
+printing the effective username of the current user